ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/networking_intro.md

-### Communication
+### Connectivity

-The main communication APIs in Arm Mbed OS are:
+The main connectivity APIs in Arm Mbed OS are:

 * [Network sockets](network_sockets.md): provide a common interface for using sockets on network devices.
 * [Ethernet](ethernet.md): API for connecting to the internet over an Ethernet connection.